Care of the Urine Drainage Bag and Leg Bag

 - Cloudy, foul-smelling urine

-- Red or pink urine, which may indicate blood in the urine
+- Red or pink urine, mean that there is blood in the urine

 - A fever greater than 101 degrees